mozilla/autophone/USAGE.md

       stderrp_attempts if they are rejected.
       If not set, stderrp_attempts defaults to 1.

-* signature

-  The `[signature]` section is used to specify the jot credentials used to post results to the phonedash server specified in the resulturl option.

-  It may contain the following options:

-  * id

-      The jot id to be used to post results to the phonedash server.

-  * key

-      The jot key to be used to post results to the phonedash server.

 #### Configuring WebappStartupTest

 WebappStartupTest installs webapp-startup-test.apk, launches the app,